mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 Make sure you have enough ram to aggregate huge batch and optimal flush period.

 Notes: when at least one error has occurred while sending metrics by schedule the MAX batch protection will work only, test will not be interrupted.
-This is going to be improved in the next realise.
+This is going to be improved in the next releases.

 ## Grafana dashboard capabilities
 See deployment instructions here https://grafana.com/grafana/dashboards/13644